Responsible Food Model

 hotels third-party eco-certified by 2026

-On average, our hotels consume 281 kWh/m2 of energy per occupied room.
-To improve energy efficiency and reduce our carbon footprint, we are implementing measures to enhance energy conservation, boost efficiency, and transition to renewable energy.
+On average, our hotels consumed 269 kWh/m² of energy per occupied room in 2024, a 4% reduction compared to 2023.
+To improve energy efficiency and reduce our carbon footprint, we continuously implement tailored measures for each hotel to enhance conservation, boost efficiency, and accelerate the transition to renewable energy.

 Our hotels consume an average of ~500 liters of water per occupied room.
 From guest bathrooms to laundry services, swimming pools, and landscaping, water plays a fundamental role in our operations.
 Evaluating this dependency and addressing its effects is a crucial step towards more sustainable water management.